tryal-ai/tryal-docs/source/includes/tryals/_topics.md

   - *APPLICATION_NOT_FOUND* - An application with the given `tryal-app-id` could not be found in our currently listed active applications
   - *RETRIEVE_FAILED* - Generally indicates that the requested Tryal material, or associated metadata is no longer available, see our policies on Tryal material storage and retrieval and time limits.
+This generally shouldn't occur when polling `/tryals/topics`